Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/assembly.rst

 Assembly
 ========

+Before we begin implementing the individual components of the project, we will start with a brief review of assembly language.
+This short chapter is intended as a refresher on the basic knowledge required for the project.

 Hello Assembly
 --------------

+First, we will look at a simple assembly function, compile it, and examine the generated assembly code.

 1. Compile
 ^^^^^^^^^^

 **Task**: Use the GCC and Clang compilers to compile the function and generate assembly code.

+The following commands will generate assembly code for the file ``hello_assembly.c``:

 - gcc: ``gcc -S hello_assembly.c -o hello_assembly.s``
 - clang: ``clang -S hello_assembly.c -o hello_assembly_clang.s``